PlatONnetwork/docs/docs/加入 PlatON 网络.md

 Currently PlatON  has two public networks.
 One is the PlatON main network that has not yet been officially launched and operates independently.
 The chain ID is 100.

-The other is the test network Baleyworld, which has been officially launched on 2020-2-20 Beijing time, and is open to developers.
+The other is the test network Baleyworld, which has been officially launched on 2020-2-20 Beijing time, and is open to developers.
 The chain ID is 103.

 ## Preparation

-Before joining the PlatON public network, please ensure that the server has the following conditions：
+Before joining the PlatON public network, please ensure that the server has the following conditions:

 - The PlatON node has been installed and the wallet file and node key have been created according to the instructions of [Installing a Node](/docs/en/Install_Node).